 The burning of fossil fuels (coal, oil, gas) for energy is the main contributor to the rapidly rising level of carbon dioxide that is driving climate change.
 Fossil fuel extraction, processing and burning also has other negative health effects on communities.
 For example, air pollution kills around 7 million people a year (1 in 8 global deaths).

 The health sector is beginning to join the fossil fuel divestment movement (removing investment funds from fossil fuel companies) in the interests of climate and health protection.
 Health bodies that have already divested include the British Medical Association and the Royal Australasian College of Physicians.
+Medical Assurance Society, one of the leading providers of insurance and superannuation for medical and other professionals in New Zealand, has also divested from fossil fuels.

 Letter to the NZ Medical Journal about NZ health sector divestment from fossil fuels